 Further information is available from the Patrick Room in the Cancer Centre Outpatients.
 The telephone number is 0121 371 3537 or you can drop in for advice.
-Cancer support workers are also available for advice in the oncology departments on all sites.

 It is important that you make a list of all medicines you are taking and bring it with you to all your follow-up clinic appointments.
 If you have any questions at all, please ask your surgeon, oncologist or nurse.
 It may help to write down questions as you think of them so that you have them ready.
 It may also help to bring someone with you when you attend your outpatient appointments.